 As required by CEQA Guidelines Section 15064.3, potential impacts regarding Air Quality should be evaluated using Vehicle Miles Traveled (VMT).
 Stanislaus County has currently not adopted any significance thresholds for VMT, and projects are treated on a case-by-case basis for evaluation under CEQA.
 However, the State of California - Office of Planning and Research (OPR) has issued guidelines regarding VMT significance under CEQA.
 One of the guidelines, presented in the December 2018 document Technical Advisory on Evaluating Transportation Impacts in CEQA, identifies projects and areas presumed to have a less than significant, which includes, absent substantial evidence indicating that a project would generate a potentially significant level of VMT, or inconsistency with a Sustainable Communities Strategy (SCS) or general plan, projects that generate or attract fewer than 110 trips per-day as generally assumed to cause a less-than significant transportation impact.
+This project includes no trips associated with the request, so air quality impacts associated with the project are anticipated to be less than significant.
 As mentioned, the approved project is anticipated to generate between 30-60 truck trips per-day; however, a portion of these trips will be redistributed from other off-site storage locations as this project proposes to bring additional glass storage space closer to the facility campus, while downsizing other off-site locations' storage.